Slaven Skeledžić: Managerial career

 Skeledžić coached many youth clubs in Germany, including youth clubs of Bundesliga teams and second-tier teams in Germany.
 On 9 February 2015, he signed a contract with the Afghanistan Football Federation to coach their national team.
-With his experience and skills he wants to bring the European style of play to Afghanistan.
+With his experience and skills he wanted to bring the European style of play to Afghanistan.
 He was fired as coach of the national team after many defeats.

 On 1 July 2018, Skeledžić was hired as the assistant manager to Miroslav Klose at Bayern Munich U17 team.
 In June 2022, both were appointed as staff for Austrian club SC Rheindorf Altach.

 On 11 June 2025, Skeledžić was appointed head coach of recently relegated Bayernliga side Türkgücü München.
 He resigned after only four defeats in as many matches, later citing organisational turmoil at the club.
 In a subsequent interview he stated that Türkgücü suffered from "massive structural deficiencies" and that "working professionally in this environment was nowhere near possible".